komiamiko/komiamiko.github.io/_posts/2020-09-01-amiko-hydras-proof.markdown

 I also have other good news.
 I finally have a proof of termination for Amiko hydras, which I hope is correct.
-Most of the work on my part needed to get here wasn't actually proof writing, but study within the topic.
+A large portion of the work on my part needed to get here wasn't actually proof writing, but study within the topic.
 I was already comfortable using the Cantor normal form up to \\\(\varepsilon_0\\\), the Veblen normal form up to \\\(\Gamma_0\\\), and the Buchholz normal form up to \\\(\psi_0(\varepsilon_{\Omega_\omega + 1})\\\).